DeSantis’ Migrant Stunt Was Gross. But Was It Against the Law?

 “Shipping vulnerable migrants across the country is not a campaign tactic.
 It is human trafficking,” said Rep. Ilhan Omar (D-MI).
 “It is the abuse of dozens of human beings and a celebration of that abuse for political gain.”

-The Biden administration, which has a near-blanket policy of not discussing potential investigations by the Department of Justice, initially punted on the question of whether President Joe Biden views the transports as legal, instead focusing on the use of undocumented immigrants as “pawns” in a political chessmatch.
+The Biden administration, which has a near-blanket policy of not discussing potential investigations by the Department of Justice, initially punted on the question of whether President Joe Biden views the transport as legal, instead focusing on the use of undocumented immigrants as “pawns” in a political chess match.

 “These are the kinds of tactics we see from smugglers in places like Mexico and Guatemala,” Jean-Pierre said.

-But while that particular accusation appears unlikely to meet legal threshold, experts say, these governors could still be in legal jeopardy.
+But while that particular accusation appears unlikely to meet a legal threshold, experts say, DeSantis and Gov. Greg Abbott (R-TX) could still be in legal jeopardy.
 For example, allegations from asylum seekers that they were flown from Texas and Florida under false pretenses and without knowledge of their final destination could amount to a violation of state and federal law—even kidnapping.

 “If you take somebody and you move them from Point A to Point B against their will, that’s kidnapping,” said Marc Evans, a 28-year veteran of the Los Angeles Police Department and a leading authority on human trafficking.